sindelio/SinDES/README.md

 - Simple substitution operation.
 - Unique iteration of the substitution, transposition and OR-EXCLUSIVE operations.

+If an algorithm robust against brute force attacks is needed, I suggest work on these 2 factors.

 ### Key exchange strategy

 The usual strategy to exchange a symmetric key consists in the following steps: